 Cumulus Green was conceived as a student design competition first launched in 2009 that promotes the vision of the Kyoto Design Declaration.

-Cumulus GREEN 2020 builds on the enduring legacy of the Kyoto Design Declaration and continues to embody the spirit of global citizenship of Cumulus members.
-The competition highlights the talent, creativity and diversity of all Cumulus students.
+In 2020, Cumulus relaunched Cumulus Green (Cumulus Green 2020: For a New Circular Economy) as a biennial student competition that always aligns with one of the SDGs.
+Cumulus Green 2022 continues to embody the spirit of global citizenship of Cumulus members, highlighting the talent, creativity and diversity of all Cumulus students.